Stanley Nelson Jr.

 Stanley Earl Nelson Jr. (born June 7, 1951) is an American documentary filmmaker and a MacArthur Fellow known as a director, writer and producer of documentaries examining African-American history and experiences.
-He is a recipient of the 2013 National Humanities Medal from President Obama.
+He is a recipient of the 2013 National Humanities Medal from US President Barack Obama.
 He has won three Primetime Emmy Awards.

 Among his notable films are Freedom Riders (2010), Wounded Knee (2009), Jonestown: The Life & Death of People's Temple (2006), Sweet Honey in the Rock: Raise Your Voice (2005), A Place of Our Own (2004), The Murder of Emmett Till (2003), and The Black Press: Soldiers without Swords (1998).

 Early life and education

 Nelson was born in New York City on June 7, 1951, to Stanley Nelson Sr. and A'lelia (Ransom) Nelson, and the second of four children.
 Nelson's mother A'lelia Nelson was the last president of the Madam C.J.
 Walker Manufacturing Company, a famous early black enterprise established in 1906 that produced hair care products and cosmetics for black women.
 A'lelia was also a librarian at City College of New York and was acquisitions supervisor for the Library of Congress.
 Nelson's father Dr. Stanley Earl Nelson Sr. was a dentist who was a pioneer in reconstructive dentistry and taught at New York University.
 Dr. Nelson was also an active supporter of the civil rights movement.
 Nelson's sister Jill Nelson is a prominent African-American journalist and author.

 Nelson attended New Lincoln School, a private Manhattan school, from kindergarten through high school.
 He attended Beloit College in Wisconsin and later transferred to six different colleges including New York University, Morris Brown College, and Hunter College.
 He graduated from the Leonard Davis Film School at the City College of New York with a Bachelor of Fine Arts in 1976.